Okay, so how do you make a custom Ford ranger suitable for the big lap when it runs the 2.2L four-pot? Here’s how…

 Some custom hoops somewhat disguise the Xrox bar, but nothing disguises the improved approach angle it grants the 33-inch General Grabbers wrapped around the Allied Scorpion rims.
 Arching over the front tyres, a gentle yet stylish set of scrub bars and sliders by Elite Engineering are there to keep both animals and rocks away from the panels, especially if they are drawn to exceedingly bright LED bars that illuminate the road and surrounding bush at night.
 Up top, extra storage is thanks to a Rhino-Rack Pioneer Platform, providing a base for the space-case, recovery tracks, gas bottle and QuickPitch ensuite annex.

-Not content with the el-cheapo eBay suspension, it soon made way for some Fox 2.0s.
+Not content with the el-cheapo eBay suspension on his custom Ford Ranger, the budget-price setup soon made way for some Fox 2.0s.
 But after figuring out they didn’t like the loaded-up Ranger, they were swapped out for King 2.5s that have been valved to suit the weight.
 Together with the Superior diff drop and Blackhawk upper control arms, the ride is nothing short of luxurious.
 To carry the canopy, they went with Solve Offroad 500kg constant leaves with some Airbag Man airbags in case they want to tow.
 In a preemptive move, Sean installed a PSR chassis brace that fishplates the rear so they don’t feature on one of the infamous banana chassis pages on Facebook.